MIFIDPRU 8 Disclosure

 The Firm’s Members have overall responsibility for DPI and are therefore responsible for defining and overseeing the governance arrangements at the Firm.

 In order to meet their responsibilities, the DPI Members meet on a monthly basis.
-Amongst other things, the Members approve, oversee and periodically review the implementation of the Firm’s strategic objectives and risk appetite; ensures the integrity of the Firm’s accounting and financial reporting systems, including financial and operational controls and compliance with the regulatory system; and assesses the adequacy of policies relating to the provision of services to clients.
+Amongst other things, the Members approve, oversee and periodically review the implementation of the Firm’s strategic objectives and risk appetite; ensure the integrity of the Firm’s accounting and financial reporting systems, including financial and operational controls and compliance with the regulatory system; and assess the adequacy of policies relating to the provision of services to clients.

 A key report that is reviewed, discussed and ratified by the DPI Members at least annually is the Senior Management Systems and Controls (“SYSC”) document, as this demonstrates how the Firm has met its governance requirements.